 Clearly indicate who will handle correspondence at all stages of review, production, and publication.
 Ensure that phone numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
 Contact details must be kept up to date by the corresponding author.
 Multiple corresponding authors are not allowed.

-Include an acknowledgement paragraph that includes any funding directly related to the content of the manuscript, any necessary attribution/credit information, and the name(s) of the study statistical expert(s), if applicable.
-Academic or professional affiliations and degree(s) must be included for any non-author individuals listed in the acknowledgement.
+Include an acknowledgment paragraph that includes any funding directly related to the content of the manuscript, any necessary attribution/credit information, and the name(s) of the study statistical expert(s), if applicable.
+Academic or professional affiliations and degree(s) must be included for any non-author individuals listed in the acknowledgment.